Senior Crown Attorney

 The Indigenous People and Criminal Justice System seminar was created in the spirit of these ideas.
 The seminar is will assist students and lawyers in learning about Indigenous cultures and understanding the interplay between Indigenous legal orders and the Canadian legal system.

 This intensive seminar will follow the general introduction to the complexities and principles of criminal law presented in courses on criminal law and evidence.
 It emphasizes the ways in which these complexities and principles intersect with Indigenous concepts of justice.
 The class will engage in a critical analysis of the relationship between Indigenous accused and the Courts through multiple stages of the justice system: arrest, bail, pre-trial procedures, and sentencing.
 Throughout the course the role of the Crown and defence counsel and the obligations created by these roles will be discussed.
-Participants will examine Gladue reports, community justice committees, elder panels, culturally important ceremonies and the overrepresentation of Indigenous people in the criminal justice system.
+Participants will examine Gladue reports, culturally important ceremonies and the overrepresentation of Indigenous people in the criminal justice system.

 Participants will receive a letter upon completion of this seminar.
 It is well suited for students considering working in the field of criminal law and for lawyers interested in furthering legal education.

 This seminar will qualify for the following Continuing Professional Development hours:

 Law Society of Manitoba: 12 CPD hours; and 4 Ethics & Professional Responsibility hours